 Appeal process.
 Satisfactory progress requirements outlined above may be waived based on extenuating circumstances that might affect the student's performance, such as illness, injury to student, or death in the family.
 Any student who feels there are extenuating circumstances prevailing in his case may file an appeal for an exception by making a written request to the MACU Financial Aid Office.
-The Financial Aid Administrator will bring the appeal before the Appeals Committee to make a decision on the student's case.
+The appeal request must be submitted 30 days prior to the student's possible return to the university.
+Documents showing the student's extenuating circumstances must be included with the written appeal request.
+Such documentation may include, but is not limited to, such items as doctor's notes, medical records, third party letter/s explaining details, etc. Financial Aid Administrator will bring the appeal before the Appeals Committee to make a decision on the student's case within seven (7) days.
 At the committee's discretion, a waiver may be granted to the student to maintain his or her financial aid eligibility.
+The appeal decision will be given to the student in writing within seven (7) days of the date the determination is made.
 If the waiver is granted, the student will be placed on Financial Aid Probation for one semester.
 If at the end of this probation semester the student meets both quantitative and qualitative requirements, the student will regain federal financial aid eligibility and be back in "good standing."
 If the student fails to meet both requirements, the student will become ineligible for federal financial aid and forfeit all future federal financial aid.